MSpranab/4bit_adder_subtractor/README.md

   This circuit majorly required the prerequisite knowledge on XOR gate.

 # Reference Circuit details
-* →The circuit shown in the reference diagram
+* The circuit shown in the reference diagram
 (a) has
 total of 9 input ports, In which a0 to a3 and b0
 to b3 are the binary inputs, K is the control